Proposal for a Course to Fulfill a General Education Requirement

 - Explain how these objectives are to be realized.

 - You should also provide any additional information about the content, goals, or methods of the course that may be relevant.
-For the criteria of each requirement, see the General Education Requirements Web page at www.as.pitt.edu/faculty/teaching/general-requirements.
+For the criteria of each requirement, see the General Education Requirements at www.asundergrad.pitt.edu/academic-experience/general-education-requirements.

 - Course objective